cloudant-labs/cloudant-introduction-course/Part 15 - Partitioned Databases.md

 When adding documents to a partitioned database you _must_ supply a document `_id` - (there are no auto-generated document `_ids`).
 A document `_id` has two parts, separated by a colon character:

-1. the partition key - a string which defines on _partition_ to store the document.
+1. the partition key - a string which defines on which _partition_ to store the document.
 2. a document key - a string that uniquely identifies a document within the partition.

 In the top example a book is being added into the `book` partition of the products database.